acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 ##Third idea: rebind another same application

 What i do:
-1.Send window under all others windows, release the key ² very fast.
+-Send window under all others windows, release the key ² very fast.
-1.Send the window to the front, always on top, press less 0.5 second same key.
+-Send the window to the front, always on top, press less 0.5 second same key.
-1.Supress simply the always on top of the application, the others on top should appears automatically and immediatly, combine alt and ².
+-Supress simply the always on top of the application, the others on top should appears automatically and immediatly, combine alt and ².
-1.Invert groups, soon.
+-Invert groups, soon.
-1.Select windows by thumbnails the fastest possible, double press the original tab key.
+-Select windows by thumbnails the fastest possible, double press the original tab key.
-1.etc
+-etc

 What this old app does:
-1.Cycle though identical windows.
+-Cycle though identical windows.
-1.This app add temporal groups.
+-This app add temporal groups.

 Easy Window Switcher , wincycle.exe, Located in \%AppData%\Local\NeoSmart Technologies\wincycle\